Stono/bigdata-fun/README.md

 - [Spark](http://spark.apache.org/) - Data processing engine

 ## Getting started

-**Important**: Before you do anything, you need to build the base images.
-Please do `docker-compose -f compose.build.yml build`
+### Requirements

-Also, as most of these components run inside a JVM, as you've probably guessed - this fully distributed setup is rather resource intensive.
-I'm running on a MacBook Pro ('16) with 16GB ram and it still starts to chug when everything is running.
-As a result I would suggest:
+As most of these components run inside a JVM, as you've probably guessed - this fully distributed setup is rather resource intensive.
+If you're on Linux, with an alright amount of RAM, you'll be fine.
+However if you're running docker through Virtualisation like HyperV or Qemu2 (mac), you need may need to tweak things a little.

- - Not being on Mac or Windows, rather Linux, as the VM level abstraction of HyperV or Qemu2 adds a level of overlay which hinders performance and resource management
- - If you're on Mac, ensure you have adequate RAM assigned to the docker daemon (Preferences -> Advanced).
+**IMPORTANT** If you're on Mac, ensure you have adequate RAM assigned to the docker daemon (Preferences -> Advanced).
 I personally have this set to 8gb, on a 16gb Mac.

-You can actually run `rest`, `thrift`, `master`, `region` on a single JVM/Node if you want to.
-But I haven't configured it that way.

 ### Starting everything
+**IMPORTANT**: Before you do anything, you need to build the base images.
+Please do `docker-compose -f compose.build.yml build`

 If you just want to start everything, do `docker-compose up -d`.
 I believe I've mapped the dependencies correctly in the base docker-compose.yml, so give it a minute and everything should start up.
 Key URLs:

 - HDFS NameNode UI: [http://127.0.0.1:17000](http://127.0.0.1:17000)